Help us improve your experience.

 Select a DPD Mode.

-• Optimized: R-U-THERE messages are triggered if there is no incoming IKE or IPsec traffic within a configured interval after the device sends outgoing packets to the peer.
+• Optimized: R-U-THERE messages are triggered if there are no incoming IKE or IPsec traffic within a configured interval after the device sends outgoing packets to the peer.
 This is the default mode.

 • Always-send: R-U-THERE messages are sent at configured intervals regardless of traffic activity between the peers.